Amazon Marketplace

 DPV is the number of visits to a product's detail page for an ASIN.
 DPV is displayed in Seller Central reports and is fundamental for calculating conversion rate.
 High DPV without proportional sales suggests listing problems.

-Open term pageDSP
+Open glossary pageDSP

 Demand Side Platform

-Open term pageDeal OPS
+Open glossary pageDeal OPS

 Umsatz durch Deals und Promotionen